 Inspired by the Levitation Music Festival in Austin, Texas, EarthQuaker Devices brings you the Levitation Reverb Machine Guitar Effects Pedal.

 Bringing the psychedelic rock to life, the Levitation Reverb covers a vintage sound range that’s somewhere between dirty sixties chambers, classic spring, and the big, ringing plate reverbs of days gone by.
-It features controls and knobs that will keep you in tune to psychedelic rock themes.
+It features controls and knobs that will keep you in tune with psychedelic rock themes.

-The Levitation features four knobs that shape your solos the way you want it to sound.
+The Levitation features four knobs that shape your solos the way you want them to sound.
 Particularly, the Atmosphere knob is the highlight of this pedal as it adds more harmony to your tone by feeding the upper frequencies back through.
 Other knobs include Mix, Decay, and Tone.

 - Produces angelic and warm cascading trails